lydiachoi/test-percentage-visualizer/README.md

 1. Clone and cd into the repo
 2. Run the command `./compute-testing-info <repo-path> [<subsample-freq>]`
-3. If you do not have it, install Python to your system
+3. If you do not have it, install Python 3 to your system
 4. Once Python is installed, in a terminal run `python -m http.server 8000` (or another port of choice) to start a local http server
 5. In a NEW terminal run `start <browser> http://localhost:<port>/<path_to_html_file>` on Windows, `open <browser> http://localhost:<port>/<path_to_html_file>` on MacOS, or `browser http://localhost:<port>/<path_to_html_file>` on Linux.
 For example, `start firefox http://localhost:8000/visualization/teststatus.html` will open the test status (pass/fail) visualization in Firefox on Windows
-6. Interact with the visualization!
+6. Interact with the visualization.
+Some features include tooltips when mousing over the bar graphs.
+This shows the values of each bar for more precision.
+The legend of some graphs are also interactive, which would isolate certain bars.

 ##### NOTE: Since the libraries are called by the browser, you will need an active internet connection.